Elder Abuse Prevention Ontario (EAPO) is calling for expressions of interest by community members and influencers to join our Board of Directors.

 Please submit your C.V. and a covering letter that outlines why you are interested in engaging with EAPO and how your specific experiences and/or skills closely align with the characteristics EAPO is seeking.

-Interviews will be conducted the week of September 16th-23rd.
-Directors will be formally elected to the Board at our Annual General Meeting in late November.
+Interviews will be conducted the week of November 20th.
+Directors will be formally elected to the Board at our Annual General Meeting (AGM) in the spring of 2024.

-Elder Abuse Prevention Ontario thanks all applicants for their interest in serving on the Board, however, only those selected for interviews will be contacted.
+EAPO thanks all applicants for their interest, however, only those selected for interviews will be contacted.